BRINGING A NEW VOICE IN THE SWISS CULINARY LANDSCAPE

 3. Flavor Engineering and Design

-4. Taste and Explore / Personalization of Recipes
+4. Taste and Explore / Review and Personalisation of Recipes

 5. Deep Learning and Product/Model Tuning